Royal Household of Spain: Royal Household budget

-Chief of administration and infrastructure €105,897

 Organizational structure

-According to article 65(2) of the 1978 constitution:"The King freely appoints and dismisses the civilian and military members of his household."In accordance with article 65(2), the authority to organize the royal household of his Majesty the King is vested in the Monarch.
-In the exercise of this authority the king chooses the officers and decides which departments form a part of the royal household.
+According to article 65(2) of the 1978 constitution:"The King freely appoints and dismisses the civilian and military members of his household."In accordance with article 65(2), the authority to organize the royal household of His Majesty the King is vested in the Monarch himself.
+In the exercise of this authority the King chooses the officers and decides which departments form a part of the royal household.
 He also determines the functions and duties that they are responsible for carrying out.
 The sovereign exercises this authority in the form of a Royal Decree.

-The current structure of the royal household is set down in Royal decree 434/1988 and subsequent amendments to it as ordered by the king.
+The current structure of the royal household is set down in Royal decree 434/1988 and subsequent amendments to it as ordered by the King.